Posted by Bruce Borden in Detroit, Home Buying

 For many local residents, this dynamic makes the transition to homeownership a compelling financial strategy.
 In many Detroit neighborhoods, a monthly mortgage payment on a median-priced home is significantly lower than the cost of a high-quality rental.
 Buying now allows residents to lock in their housing costs and begin building equity in a city that continues to benefit from major revitalization efforts.

-4. A Moderate Market Pace Supports Buyer Leverage
+4. A Moderate Market Pace and Seller Incentives

 The speed of the Detroit market has transitioned to a much more manageable tempo.
 The median time a home spends on the market has increased to approximately 61 days.
 This shift is a major benefit for buyers, as it restores the time necessary for due diligence, such as professional home inspections and thorough neighborhood research.

-This slower pace has also led to the return of seller concessions.
-It is now increasingly common for buyers to negotiate for repairs or closing cost credits—terms that were frequently waived in the hyper-competitive market of 2022.
-For buyers looking in areas like Bagley or North End, this increased flexibility can significantly lower the total cost of entry into a new home.
+This slower pace has also led to the return of seller incentives, including builder incentives.
+It is now increasingly common for buyers to negotiate for repairs on a resale home or receive closing cost credits—terms that were frequently waived in the hyper-competitive market of 2022.
+This increased purchasing power can significantly lower the total cost of entry into a new home.

 Is Now a Good Time to Buy a House in Detroit?